tymofii-kucherbaiev/Color-System/README.md

 # 🎨 Color-System

 **Color-System** is a collection of color catalogs presented in JSON format.
-The project collects and structures popular color systems (such as RAL, NCS, CAPAROL, and others) for use in applications, design, visualization, manufacturing, and more.
+The project collects and structures popular color systems (such as RAL, NCS, CAPAROL) for use in applications, design, visualization, manufacturing, and more.

 ## 📦 Catalogs